MiauwMaster/IntuneScripts/README.md

-# IntuneScript
+# Config Chronicles

+This is the place I will house my collection of scripts featured in my blog

 ## Remediations
-Collection of Intune remediation Scripts written or modified by me.
+Collection of Intune remediation Scripts

 ## Scripts
-Collection of intune related scripts
+Collection of other scripts